Fikile Mbalula Says ANC Won’t Tolerate Cadre Deployment That Prioritises Connections, SA Has Doubts

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!

 During his address, Mbalula noted that only people who could effectively deliver service delivery would be appointed.
-He added that a skills audit was being conducted on all senior municipal managers in the Free State, to make sure that only qualified and competent individuals held key positions in municipalities, highlighting the party’s commitment to service delivery.
+He added that a skills audit was being conducted on all senior municipal managers in the Free State, to ensure that only qualified and competent individuals held key positions in municipalities, highlighting the party’s commitment to service delivery.

 Democratic Alliance wanted cadre deployment declared unconstitutional

 In February 2024, the Democratic Alliance (DA) took the ANC to court, asking that the cadre development policy and deployment strategy be declared unconstitutional.
+Ironically, in August 2024, the DA was also accused of cadre deployment when John Steenhuisen asked the Public Service and Administration minister to do away with the Public Service Act's minimum requirements so he could hire certain people.

 The party also argued that cadre deployment could not be faulted because it was a common feature of democratic practice around the world.